 To find relevant blogs and publishers, search for your industry area keyword plus “write for us” or “contribute.”
 For example, if you’re looking for top procurement media, you could search for “procurement + write for us.”
 As Google ranks websites based on their domain authorities, the top results will most likely be the most influential publications.

 When you see the results on search engines, they will also often contain their style guides and editorial policies.
-Pay close attention to these and always tailor your posts to these as much as you can.
+Pay close attention to these and always tailor your posts to them as much as you can.
 Additionally, many industry press outlets have editorial calendars where you can see their plans for features and articles, as well as the deadline for submissions.
 Usually, these are 2-3 months in advance of the publication date.

 If you know your competitors are prolific guest bloggers and you want to also capture some market voice, run a backlink check using an SEO tool to identify which blogs they’re writing for and target those.